MilenaMorawska/cnn-image-classification-sentiment-analysis/README.md

 Full evaluation suite: accuracy, precision, recall, F1-score, macro F1-score, and confusion matrices Error handling for missing datasets and invalid inputs

+## Data

+The image dataset used for Task 1 is provided by the COP528 module (Loughborough University) and is not included in this repository due to file size and licensing restrictions.